 A contingency fee is a fee that is contingent, or conditional, on the attorney achieving a particular outcome, such as a settlement or award.
-The attorney does not receive payment for his or her services upfront.
-Instead, he or she is paid a percentage of your winnings when you settle your claim or win an award in court.
-If you do not receive compensation for your claim, the attorney does not receive payment for his or her attorney fees.
+In other words, our Atlanta accidents lawyer does not receive payment for their services upfront.
+Instead, we are paid a percentage of your winnings when you settle your claim or win an award in court.
+If you do not receive compensation for your claim, the attorney does not receive payment for our attorney fees.

 A hybrid arrangement involves a mixture of the fee arrangements discussed above.

 If you are interested, the Federal Trade Commission (FTC) offers more information on hiring a lawyer